Donald Trump Reportedly Requested Larger Crowd Sizes In Edited Inauguration Photos

 The photographer told investigators he believed that was what an NPS official had “wanted him to do” but that the official “had not specifically asked him to crop the photographs to show more of a crowd,” the report noted, per The Guardian.

-The inspector general’s report grew from a 2017 complaint that park officials attempted to damage the Trump administration by leaking photos of Trump inauguration compared with Obama’s, the newspaper stated.
+The inspector general’s report grew from a 2017 complaint that park officials attempted to damage the Trump administration by leaking photos of Trump’s inauguration compared with Obama’s, the newspaper stated.